Faculty Offices East (Bldg. 25), Room 125B

 Prerequisite: Junior standing and consent of instructor.

-Structured application of a specific content area in schools and informal educational settings.
-Topics include: Arts, English, Science, Mathematics, History/Social Studies, and Physical Education and Health.
+Structured application of subject matter content in schools and informal educational settings.
+Topics include: Arts, English, Science, Mathematics, History/Social Studies, Physical Education and Health, Interdisciplinary K-8 Education, and Animal-Assisted Education in Schools.
 The Class Schedule will list topic selected.
 Participation in public schools requires mandated fingerprint clearance.
 Total credit limited to 4 units.
 Credit/No Credit grading only.
 2 activities.

 LS 400.
 Special Problems for Advanced Undergraduates.
 1-2 units